davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-04-18-git-branch-merge.md

 author: David Smatlak
 permalink: git-basics-branch-merge
 comments: false
+description: This article describes how to use Git to create a branch and merge commits.
 ---

 This article describes how to use a working branch and then merge the changes to your default